kribakarans/heaptrace/README.md

 # Changelog

+**Sep 29 2021 07:10**
+- Renamed as shared-library to libheaptrace
+- Renamed .so file to libheaptrace
+- Removed test module
+- Updated variable and file names

 **Sep 28 2021 22:50**
 - Implemented Heap Trace to track memory leaks
 - Hash table to track heap memory usages